Persons aged 50+ encouraged to test for Bowel Cancer

 Results from your test will be provided within four weeks, and you may be called in to speak to a doctor about these if necessary.

-If you have any questions about this campaign please call the Hospital by tel: 25888.
+If you have any questions about this campaign please call the Hospital on tel: 25888.
 Alternatively, please speak to your GP.

 Notes to Editor: